-The petition should concern an issue which is relevant to the council or which affects a specific area in the district or its residents.
+The petition should concern an issue that is relevant to the council or which affects a specific area in the district or its residents.
 It cannot relate to planning or licensing applications or decisions where there is an existing right of appeal.
 To find out more about the petitions scheme please read Petitions Scheme as amended at Full Council on 8 January 2014.pdf [pdf] 56KB.
 You can view a summary of petitions received since 2013 by clicking here:

 What should the petition include?

-Petitions should be worded clearly and concicely, giving the nature of the petition, and what action the petitioners are asking the council to take.
+Petitions should be worded clearly and concisely, giving the nature of the petition, and what action the petitioners are asking the council to take.
 They should include the full name, address and signature of anyone supporting the petition.
-A sample covering sheet.pdf [pdf] 15KB and sample petition sheet.pdf [pdf] 11KB for signatures are available for use, should you require them.
+A sample covering sheet.pdf [pdf] 15KB and sample petition sheet.pdf [pdf] 11KB for signatures are available for use, should you need them.

 What happens after I submit my petition?

-Once a petition has been received, we will acknowledge it within ten working days, explaining what will happen next.
-Your petition may be rejected (see below) and, if this is the case, we will inform you.
-If your petition is accepted, details of the petition will also be published on the council's website.
-Petitions containing more then 1,500 signatures are debated at a full council meeting, unless the petition has asked for a senior council officer to give evidence at a public meeting.
+Once a petition has been received, we will acknowledge it within 10 working days, explaining what will happen next.
+Your petition may be rejected (see below) and, if this is the case, we will let you know.
+If your petition is accepted:

 Why are petitions rejected?

 Petitions may be rejected if they do not conform to the above requirements, are considered to be vexatious, abusive or inappropriate, refer to a planning or licensing application, or refer to a decision where there is an existing right of appeal or other procedure in place (eg, council tax banding).
-A petition pay also be rejected if it is a statutory petition (for example, requesting a referendum on having an elected mayor).
+A petition may also be rejected if it is a statutory petition (for example, requesting a referendum on having an elected mayor).